Calculate tons and cubic yards of gravel needed for driveways, paths, drainage, and landscaping projects.

 On sloped areas, gravel depth varies.
 Calculate based on average depth, not minimum depth, or you'll run short.

 Suppliers may sell by the ton but deliver by the yard.
-Know your conversion: 1 cubic yard of crushed stone ≈ 1.35 tons.
+Know your conversion: 1 cubic yard of crushed stone about 1.35 tons.

 Pro Tip: Our calculator handles compaction factors, material weights, and unit conversions automatically-eliminating these common mistakes.